Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 | Delta | 1,024 | 17,862.4 | 15,928.0 | 19,925.0 |
 | Full upload | 1,024 | 11,060.2 | 9,798.0 | 12,936.0 |

-The self-check assertions ensure the bracket is alive and not noise-dominated.
-N=1024 must be clearly above the N=0 floor (1.5x multiplier).
-The sequence must be monotonically non-decreasing within a 500 ns fixed slack.

-The file doc also documents a second pitfall discovered during development: the obvious way to amplify payloads -- looping `write_transform` + `boundary.run` inside the timed section -- measures CPU bookkeeping, not GPU copy cost, because the end timestamp cannot fire until the host actually calls the second submit.
-This harness avoids the pitfall by holding `REPEATS` independent cells and running a single `boundary.run` over all of them.

 **scenedb_bench (criterion)**

 `region_sync_1024_dirty_rows` measures the CPU-side cost of syncing a fully-dirty 1024-row region.
 Each iteration uses `iter_custom` to bracket only the boundary run, with the mark-dirty step and the pump both untimed.